 “When you’re green on the inside, you’re clean on the inside.”
 Chlorophyll–the amazing compound that gives plants their green color–does in our bodies what it does for the Earth: it cleans and deodorizes.
 Detoxifying is about cleaning up the messy build-up from eating conventionally grown foods, drinking treated water, or even driving in traffic every day.
 Chlorella is the highest plant source of chlorophyll, but adding some spinach, kale, or romain lettuce to your diet is a start.
 Try fresh juices, too.
 You’ll see the bright green color in the juice from the foods you put through the machine.
 That means the chlorophyll is in the juice, ready to restore your blood and clean out toxins.

 Berries are loaded with antioxidants.
 You can eat them as a snack, sprinkle them on top of your oatmeal, or add them to a homemade smoothie.
 They have strong anti-inflammatory benefits that help strengthen your body’s immune system.
 Goji berries have traditionally been used to improve the digestive system, aid in weight loss, and support longevity.
 They contain powerful antioxidants.
 Acai berries are known to fight harmful organisms in the body, give the immune system a natural boost, and promote skin health.
 Acai and goji are superfood berries that are a great addition to your daily diet.
 The combination of berry fiber, anti-inflammatory compounds and antioxidants make berries an excellent detoxification food group that can replace heavier, more-caloric foods while providing benefits.
 Try this easy acai berry recipe, Acai Bowl, which includes chia seeds, too.
+It makes for a fantastic detox breakfast!

 5. Chia Seeds